 The underlying tissue will be gently cut free and removed.

 Lymph nodes may be removed after the breast or breast tissue has been removed.

-If breast reconstruction is to be performed along with the mastectomy, a plastic surgeon will perform the procedure after the mastectomy has been completed.
+If you are having breast reconstruction along with the mastectomy, a plastic surgeon will do the procedure after the mastectomy.

 Breast tissue and any other tissues that are removed will be sent to the lab for examination.

-One or more drainage tubes may be inserted into the affected area.
+One or more drainage tubes may be placed into the affected area.

-The skin will be closed with sutures or adhesive strips.
+The skin will be closed with stitches or adhesive strips.

 A sterile bandage or dressing will be placed over the site.

 After the procedure, you will be taken to the recovery room and watched closely.
 Your recovery process will vary depending on the type of procedure done and the type of anesthesia you are given.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.